 - topping up and checking expansion vessel pressure and system refrigerants

 - cleaning filters

 - inspecting valves for movement and opening the safety valve

 - ensuring temperature settings are accurate and thermostats are working correctly.

 How do I find a certified heat pump installer or servicer?

-Anyone taking a Home Energy Scotland Loan must use an installer registered with the Microgeneration Certification Scheme (MCS).
+Anyone taking a Home Energy Scotland Grant and Loan must use an installer registered with the Microgeneration Certification Scheme (MCS).
 You can also find installers on Energy Saving Trust's Renewables Installer Finder.